 When it comes to great comedy duos, Gene Wilder and Richard Pryor are among the best.

-The pair first shared the screen in 1976’s Silver Streak, though the actually almost worked together a few years earlier in Blazing Saddles; Richard Pryor had helped Mel Brooks with the script and was considered for the lead before Cleavon Little was cast.
+The pair first shared the screen in 1976’s Silver Streak, though they actually almost worked together a few years earlier in Blazing Saddles.
+Richard Pryor had helped Mel Brooks with the script and was considered for the lead before Cleavon Little was cast.